fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 At this point, if this is your first time, Github will ask you to authenticate yourself with your username and password. 🔐

 Write out your Github username first.
-For your password, ever since Agu 2021, it is a personal token you need to write (and not your actual password!).
+For your password, ever since Aug 2021, it is a personal token you need to write (and not your actual password!).

 Don't worry though, let's get your token together. ☺️